When will ARC run?

 Who is eligible to apply?

-We are specifically looking for artists, writers, curators, art historians and other cultural producers who are interested in discursive or research-based practice.
-For artists, this means that we are interested in supporting practitioners who work in non-object based forms, for instance, digital media, film/video, performance, installation and text.
-That is not to say that we won’t accept painters or sculptors, but that a certain discursive orientation is crucial, no matter the media.
+We are specifically looking for artists, designers, writers, curators, art historians, and other cultural producers who are interested in discursive or research-based practice.
+For artists, this means that we are interested in supporting practitioners who work in non-object based forms, for instance, digital media, film/video, performance, installation, and text.
+For designers, we are interested in practices that engage critically with systems of mass production and market oriented practices.
+That is not to say that we won’t accept painters, sculptors, or classically trained designers, but that a certain discursive orientation is crucial, no matter the media.

-The curriculum at the ARC will center around a combination of group critique, theoretical readings and discussions.
+The curriculum at the ARC is centered around a combination of group critique, theoretical readings and discussions.
 It is highly recommended that you are comfortable reading theory and that you be familiar with a few basic concepts and histories.
 We suggest that all ARC applicants familiarize themselves with this list of recommended readings.
-These readings will not be discussed at the ARC, rather they are a necessary base.
+These readings will not be discussed at ARC, rather they are a necessary base.